-Policy on GPA-based Promotion to the Fourth Year (effective with Class of 2009)
+Policy on GPA-based Promotion to the Fourth Year (

 At the end of the third academic year, a student must achieve a minimum cumulative GPA of 2.0 or higher to be promoted to the fourth year of study.
 Failure to attain this GPA will result in academic dismissal from the college.